hongybun/dynamic_gpu_passthrough/README.md

 ## 1. BIOS setup and Ubuntu installation

-Format a >8GB flash drive as FAT32 for maximum compatibility with UEFI/BIOS, download the Ubuntu 24.04 LTS .iso, and copy it onto the flash drive. https://releases.ubuntu.com/noble/.
+Format a >8GB flash drive as FAT32 for maximum compatibility with UEFI/BIOS, download the [Ubuntu Desktop 24.04 LTS .iso](https://releases.ubuntu.com/noble/) or [Ubuntu Server 26.04 .iso](https://releases.ubuntu.com/resolute), and copy it onto the flash drive.
 Shut down the computer and leave the flash drive plugged in.

 ### BIOS settings